Product Design Internship · SPARC Sports

 So...
 The Opportunity

-With no cohesive design system guiding the product, we were presented with a design opportunity: how can we build a clear, flexible brand foundation that improves usability across mobile and web while giving SPARC a distinct, performance-driven identity?
+With no cohesive design system guiding the product, we were presented with a design opportunity: build a clear, flexible brand foundation that improves usability while giving SPARC a distinct, performance-driven identity.

-The most crucial and challenging design task was redefining SPARC's visual identity inside the app while keeping existing user flows intact.
-Because the app is the primary product touchpoint for athletes, every color, layout, and typography decision directly affected daily engagement and trust.
+The hardest task was redefining SPARC's visual identity inside the app while keeping existing user flows intact.
+The app is athletes' primary touchpoint — every color, layout, and typography decision directly affected daily engagement and trust.

 SPARC app screens overview